Harrinive/chencrafts/README.md

 - `bsqubits` (or `bsq`): A package for simulating and studying some spacific systems, especially for the resonator-qubit systems.
 The code isn't general enough to be used for other systems.
 Very high level and practical.
 Specifically, it has module `QEC_graph` for simulating the cat code using a graph representation.

 - `projects` (or `prj`): A collection for all other projects, including files collected from other collaborators.

+- `fluxonium` (or `fx`): Like `bsqubits`, it's also a code collection for a specific project.
+It has codes to calculate gate fidelity for FRF system and perform the corresponding analysis.

 ## Installation
 ```bash